miwillhite/miwillhite/README.md

 I love manipulating data, refactoring old code, and solving difficult problems.
 Primary skill set: Ruby, Rails, JavaScript, TypeScript, React.

-### You won't find much here at the moment, all my efforts have been tied up in private projects!

 <div><a href="https://www.linkedin.com/in/matthew-willhite?trk=profile-badge">LinkedIn</a></div>